Grieving Minnesota family overwhelmed after funeral leads to COVID-19 outbreak

 Among Minnesota's 87 counties, Becker County is in the middle of the pack for COVID-19 infections, with a rate of 45 per 10,000 residents.
 The statewide rate is 109 cases per 10,000 residents, according to data released Thursday by the Health Department.

-That’s what family members will have to do now, as they cope with their loss and the health challenges.
+That's what family members will have to do now as they cope with their loss and the health troubles that followed.

 "What's done is done.
 We have to go forward, we have to grieve," Schindler said.
 "We have to pray for each other and raise each other up with support."